 - Issued 10,200,000 common shares to Red Back.
 The common shares were valued at \$0.22 per share totaling \$2,244,000 which has been classified as acquisition costs of the Project; - Issued to Red Back an aggregate of 5,000,000 share purchase warrants, which entitles Red Back to purchase up to 5,000,000 common shares of Pinecrest at a purchase price of \$0.30 per share at any time prior to December 4, 2019.
-The fair value of the warrants issued was \$712,218 which has been classified as acquisition costs of the Project.
-The fair value of the warrants was determined using the Black-Scholes pricing model with a risk free rate of 1.43%, a volatility factor of 90%, dividend of nil, and an expected life of five years; - Agreed to pay Red Back a 2% net smelter returns royalty (the "NSR") on production from the Project, with an option for Pinecrest to acquire 1% of the NSR at any time for US\$3.5 million ("Royalty Buyback Right").
+The fair value of the warrants issued was \$712,218 which has been classified as acquisition costs of the Project; - Agreed to pay Red Back a 2% net smelter returns royalty (the "NSR") on production from the Project, with an option for Pinecrest to acquire 1% of the NSR at any time for US\$3.5 million ("Royalty Buyback Right").
 This Royalty Buyback Right was indirectly assigned to Sandstorm Gold Ltd.;

 - Agreed to pay Red Back US\$10 for each newly defined ounce of gold contained in any new NI 43-101 measured and indicated mineral resource estimate payable within 120 days from the date Red Back receives notice from Pinecrest of the completion by Pinecrest of a Feasibility Study or any ounce of gold mined, whichever occurs first ("Bonus Payment").
 Such amount shall be payable in cash or at Pinecrest's option, in common shares of Pinecrest provided that such issuance would not result in Red Back holding more than 20% of the issued and outstanding shares of Pinecrest.
 A fair value of \$112,457 was assigned to the Bonus Payment as at the reporting date, which is classified as provision for bonus payment.
-This value was derived from management's estimate of future cash flows using the preliminary economic assessment report prepared by WSP Canada Inc.; - Agreed to pay an arm's length party a 2% royalty, up to a maximum amount of USD\$500,000, on future production from one of the Enchi Project licenses; and - Granted Red Back a right of first refusal to process ore from the Project at Red Back's Chirano Mill, if toll processing is considered by Pinecrest.
+This value was derived from management's estimate of future cash flows using the preliminary economic assessment report prepared by WSP Canada Inc.: - Agreed to pay an arm's length party a 2% royalty, up to a maximum amount of USD\$500,000, on future production from one of the Enchi Project licenses; and - Granted Red Back a right of first refusal to process ore from the Project at Red Back's Chirano Mill, if toll processing is considered by Pinecrest.